 2. While the shells cook, combine the beaten egg, all of the ricotta, 1 3/4 cups of the mozzarella, 1/2 cup of the Parmesan, and all of the parsley into a medium bowl.
 Stir with a fork to blend thoroughly.
 Combine the remaining 1/4 cup of mozzarella and 1/4 cup of Parmesan in a small bowl; set aside.

 4. With a spoon or cookie scoop, fill each shell with about 1 tablespoon of the cheese mixture.
 Distribute mixture evenly.
 Arrange filled shells, open-side up, in the baking dish.
-Spoon a ribbon of the remaining marinara sauce over each row of shells, then sprinkle the reserved mozzarella and Parmesan cheeses over the top.
+Spoon the remaining marinara sauce evenly over each row of shells, then sprinkle the reserved mozzarella and Parmesan cheeses over the top.
 Coat a sheet of foil with non-stick spray, then cover the dish with the foil, non-stick side down, and place in the oven.

 5. Bake, covered, until bubbly, about 45 minutes.
 Remove foil and continue cooking until cheese is melted, about 5 minutes.
 Let stand 5 minutes before serving.
-Garnish the top with torn pieces of fresh basil, if you have some.
+Garnish the top with pieces of fresh basil, if you have some.